 - Get the wood deep into the pruners.
 Completely open your pruners and get the branch all the way in.
 It’s tempting to snip-snip wood like your pruners were scissors, but this weaker cutting method will stress your hands and dull the blade tip.

 - Make the cut.
 With the wood properly positioned, close the loppers through the branch in one fluid motion.

 Other Tips and Cautions For Using Pruners

 - Try carrying them a belt holster for easy access.
-Go to a place where professional gardeners work, such as a botanical garden, and you will see that every one is carrying a pruner on his or her belt.
-You should too.
-Buy a holster that your pruners fit snugly into.
-Take my extra tip: get a holster with a hole at the bottom.
+Go to a place where professional gardeners work, such as a botanical garden, and you will see that everyone is carrying a pruner on his or her belt.
+Buy a holster that your pruners fit snugly into and with a hole at the bottom.
 This allows wood chips, dust, and debris to fall out instead of collecting in there, as it will tend to.
-This is also one reason you shouldn’t keep pruners in your pockets—my laundry is already enough of a nightmare without the new holes in my fabric and wood chips crudding up the dryer.

-- Cutting wires: at some point, you will be tempted to cut a piece of metal wire with your pruners.
-Don’t do it.
-You will permanently nick the blade, making every single cut you make afterward just a teeny bit harder.
-Some pruners, though, have a small notch where wire can be inserted and cut.
+- Cutting wires.
+At some point, you will be tempted to cut a piece of metal wire with your pruners.
+Don’t do it; you will permanently nick the blade, making every single cut you make afterward just a teeny bit harder.
+Some pruners, though, have a small notch where the wire can be inserted and cut.

 - Keep ‘em sharp and clean.
 Dull pruners are useless and easily sharpened.
-Marie Ianotti has you covered with her gallery step-by-step on cleaning and sharpening pruners.
+Marie Iannotti has you covered with her gallery step-by-step on cleaning and sharpening pruners.